{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 So that you can start with the end in mind, these resources help to calculate the power a data center needs.

-1. Data Center Power Requirements is an easy to read introduction that continues to be relevant even if it dates from 2001.
+1. Data Center Power Requirements is an easy-to-read introduction that continues to be relevant even if it dates from 2001.
 Among other things, it explains why many data centers waste money because of over-dimensioning for power.

 Electrical Safety in Data Centers

-Remember, safety first!
+Remember, safety comes first!
 To design safety into your data center electricals from the start, check out the following resource:

 1. Electrical Safety describes the need for safety, the roles of different actors in the design and implementation of electrical systems in buildings, and relevant building codes to observe.
 A further link is given for each safety or regulatory organization listed.

-Training on Electrical Architectures and Equipment
+Training in Electrical Architecture and Equipment

-1. The Data Center Energy University offers a wide range of online training courses covering subjects like rack and row cooled architectures, battery technology, comparisons of AC and DC power distribution choices, and scalability, re-configurability and efficiency in data center power-distribution configurations.
+1. The Data Center Energy University offers a wide range of online training courses covering subjects like rack and row-cooled architectures, battery technology, comparisons of AC and DC power distribution choices, and scalability, reconfigurability, and efficiency in data center power-distribution configurations.

 Additional Best Practices Information